openshift/jenkins-client-plugin/README.md

 directive must be the outer most closure to fully enable all the declarative pipeline semantics and features.

 2. Declarative currently does not support groovy body/closures that are not pipeline script steps.
-And since this plugin integrates into Jenkins as a Global Variable, it does not meet that restriction.
-As such, you must encapsulate all use of this plugin with the declarative
+And since this plug-in integrates into Jenkins as a Global Variable, it does not meet that restriction.
+As such, you must encapsulate all use of this plug-in with the declarative

 ```groovy
 script {